 an art studio and makerspace,

-a block and small world play area
+a variety of block and small world play areas

 puzzles and board games